JocelynSouza/JocelynSouza/README.md

 📌 Hellou!
 Call me Jocelyn,
- I am a Junior Suport Analyst - Test Analyst.
+ I am a Test Analyst.
  I have been working in the technology field for 4 years, initially starting as a Junior Support Analyst.
 From the beginning, I sought knowledge that has propelled my professional growth, leading me to the position of Test Analyst.
 I continue in this constant pursuit of learning and professional advancement.
 Over time, I have developed skills in: troubleshooting and issue resolution, Software Functional Testing, Github, SQL, RESTful API Tools: Insomnia / Postman, SWAGGER Documentation, Development of test cases based on the BDD technique, Management Tools: AZURE, TFS.